duncanleung/duncanleung.com/content/posts/2019-11-26-fixing-netlify-build-fail.md

 ### The Cause: Linux Case Sensitivity

-It turns out the issue was because of a [case difference](https://github.com/gatsbyjs/gatsby/issues/8205#issuecomment-421795109) in what some files were requiring and the name of the file.
+It turns out the issue was because of a <a href='https://github.com/gatsbyjs/gatsby/issues/8205#issuecomment-421795109' target='_blank'>case difference</a> in what some files were requiring and the name of the file.

 The reason it was working locally, is that OSX will automatically resolve the issue, but the Netlify build server is Linux, and will fail.